fabiorun/TOUCHYLOT/README.md

 TOUCHYLOT is a WPF/C#/Sqlserver application.

-Here you can find a short video showing how it looks like : https://www.youtube.com/watch?v=YKTiBH48K3s
+Here you can find a short video showing how it looks like :<a href="https://www.youtube.com/watch?v=YKTiBH48K3s" target="_blank">https://www.youtube.com/watch?v=YKTiBH48K3s</a>

 I published it on Github as an example of use of the popular WPF Touch Screen Keyboard with some little customizution. https://wpfkb.codeplex.com/